sidewayss/html-elements/README.md

 #### Spreadsheet Emulation
 - It stores an underlying `Number` separate from the formatted display, which is a `String` that can contain non-numeric characters.
 Inputting via keyboard reveals the unformatted, underlying value.
 - By default, the user confirms keyboard input by blurring the element (pressing `Tab`, `Shift+Tab`, or clicking elsewhere on the page), or via the `Enter` key or `OK` button.
 They cancel input via the `Esc` key or `Cancel` button.
 Cancelling reverts to the previous value.
 Setting the `blur-cancel` attribute cancels instead of confirming when blurring the element via tabbing or clicking elsewhere.
-    NOTE: The inner `<input>` is `type="text"`, which has built-in undo functionality in the browsers via `Ctrl+Z` or whatever the appropriate keystokes are in the native OS.
+    __NOTE:__ The inner `<input>` is `type="text"`, which has built-in undo functionality in the browsers via `Ctrl+Z` or whatever the appropriate keystokes are in the native OS.
 So you can undo an unwanted commit within the same session, though your mileage may vary by browser/OS.
 - By default, numbers are right-aligned, for keyboard input and formatted display.
 If you want to view a group of numbers in a vertical list, right-alignment is essential.
 Financials require it.
 The `no-align` attribute turns right-alignment off.
 - Spreadsheets have their own number formatting lingo. `<input-num>` uses [Intl.NumberFormat](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/NumberFormat), which is wrapped up in [locales](https://en.wikipedia.org/wiki/Locale_(computer_software)). `digits`,  `units`, `locale`, `currency`, `accounting`, and `notation` are the formatting attributes.
 I have not implemented any of the `Intl.NumberFormat` rounding options [yet](https://github.com/sidewayss/html-elements/issues/6).
+- Keyboard input uses the locale's decimal marker, in order to be consistent with the formatted display.

 #### `<input type="number"/>` Emulation and Variation
 - The `max` and `min` attributes clamp values outside their range when committing a value.
 When a user enters an out-of-bounds value via keyboard, the `keyup` event adds the `"OoB"` class to the element.
-The sample CSS file sets `background-color` to yellow (warning) vs red (error) for `"NaN"`.
+The sample CSS file sets `background-color` to yellow (warning) for `"OoB"` vs red (error) for `"NaN"`.
 - Spinner buttons appear on hover (though not while inputting via keyboard).
 - The `step` attribute defines the spin increment.
 - Focus: you can activate the element via mouse, touch, or keyboard (`Tab` key).
 Clicking on the spinners activates the outer element and keeps the spinners visible until it loses focus.
 See **Keyboard Navigation** below for some differences.